 Entrepreneurs: Gwen Nguyen and Christine Nguyen

 Maven’s Creamery is a food company from San Jose, CA, started by two sisters to bring a little ice cream to the macaron.
-The macaron ice cream sandwiches from Maven’s Creamery are offered in strawberry shortcake, cookies and cream, strawberry shortcake, salted caramel, and toasted almond flavors.
+The macaron ice cream sandwiches from Maven’s Creamery are offered in strawberry shortcake, cookies and cream, salted caramel, and toasted almond flavors.

-The entrepreneurs are looking for funding so they can automate part of the process to produce more and reduce their labor costs.
-The product is currently handcrafted in house and it will cost Gwen and Christine approximately $200,000 to install a fully automated manufacturing line, since currently, the product is handcrafted in-house.
+The entrepreneurs are looking to produce more and reduce their labor costs by automating part of the process, where they will use the funding.
+It will cost Gwen and Christine approximately $200,000 to install a fully automated manufacturing line, since currently, the product is handcrafted in-house.